-Step 5 The DWA notifies the water supplier of the intended Priority 2 determinand assignations.
+Step 5 The DWA notifies the water supplier of the intended Priority 2 and Priority 3 determinand assignations.

-The DWA notifies the water supplier of the intended Priority 2 determinand assignations within 15 working days of receiving the results and gives the water supplier 10 working days to respond.
+The DWA notifies the water supplier of the intended assignations within 15 working days of receiving the results and gives the water supplier 10 working days to respond.
 This should be a formality as the water supplier will already be aware of the test results.

-Official Priority 2 determinand assignations are only made to water supply zones serving more than 500 people.
+Official Priority 2 determinand assignations are generally only made to water supply zones serving more than 500 people, however, a determinand can be assigned to a smaller supply as an official Priority 2 determinand, if the water supplier wishes.